 When you donate to a charity, do you wonder where your money goes?
+Sure, you can go to events at restaurants that do fundraisers, as well as galas, dances, etc., and give your money never to hear of it again.
+There’s no follow-up, aside from a grand total announcement that may or may not be on a large cheque that a company executive is proudly holding.
 We get it.
 That’s why we want to introduce you to the people you’re helping, and make sure you know that 100% of your money goes directly to assisting people with MS.

 MS HOPE’s mission is to make sure everyone with multiple sclerosis (MS) is able to afford the care and resources they need to manage their disease and live comfortably.
 In order to do that, we rely on donations from kind, generous people like you.

 The best thing about our organization – and what sets us apart from most other, larger ones – is that 100% of the funds we receive go directly to helping someone with MS. When a person applies to us for financial assistance, we cover whatever they need in full.
 It’s that simple.

 We hope that by sharing our applicants’ stories, we can garner support – financial and otherwise – for our applicants, and all MSers.

 Today we’re sharing L’s story.
 L is applying for a ceiling lift, which would allow her to move around her home MUCH more easily.
 Here’s what she told us: